Digital Mental Health Research Team

 Charlotte Pape BA, MHI

 Charlotte is a graduate of the Master of Health Informatics program at the University of Toronto within the Institute of Health Policy, Management and Evaluation (IHPME).
-She is a Project Analyst in the Digital Mental Health Lab at the Centre for Addiction and Mental Health (CAMH).
-She works on research projects that focus on facilitating access to supportive digital mental health tools and initiatives mitigating adverse clinician experiences.
+She is a Project and Research Analyst in the Digital Mental Health Lab at the Centre for Addiction and Mental Health (CAMH).
+She supports research projects that focus on improving access to digital mental health tools and initiatives to improve clinicians experiences with health information systems.